-Americans are generally familiar with the Thanksgiving story and associate pumpkins with that holiday because the Native Americans gave them to the Pilgrims then as gifts.
-Historians believe that the pilgrims weren’t thrilled with pumpkins then, but after a long, difficult winter in New England, it seems that they began to see the culinary possibilities in this round, bright orange member of the squash family.
+Americans, who are generally familiar with the Thanksgiving story, associate pumpkins with that holiday because the Native Americans gave them to the Pilgrims then as gifts.
+Historians believe that the pilgrims weren’t thrilled with pumpkins then.
+However, after a long, difficult winter in New England, they began to see the culinary possibilities in this round, bright orange member of the squash family.
 Within a few decades pumpkin desserts even began to appear in French and English cookbooks.

 The Jewish holiday of Chanukah, on the other hand, is less well known.
 Chanukah celebrates the Maccabees victory over the Syrians and the miraculous replenishing of the 1-day supply of oil in the Temple candelabra (menorah) so that it lasted for 8 days.
 In remembrance of that 8 days worth of oil, the Chanukah holiday lasts 8 day and fried foods are traditional, both potato pancakes (latkes) as a side dish and donuts (sufganyot) for dessert.

 I’ve eaten donuts for decades, but always left the frying to others.
 Last week, I made pumpkin butter for the first time.
-And I’ve seen articles on cronuts, but never tried that croissant-donut combination, let alone made one.
-Given that state of affairs, it seemed as though I should step up to the plate, if you’ll pardon the pun, and figure out how to add pumpkin to an easy, not-totally-homemade cronut.
+And while I have seen articles on cronuts, I’ve never sampled the croissant-donut combination, let alone made one.
+Given that situation, I decided to figure out how to add pumpkin to an easy, not-totally-homemade cronut.